-If you’ve enjoyed the bevy of delights the town picturesque town of Minden has to offer, a trip to the endlessly fascinating Dangberg Home Ranch Historic Park is in your future.
+If you’ve enjoyed the bevy of delights the picturesque town of Minden has to offer, a trip to the endlessly fascinating Dangberg Home Ranch Historic Park is in your future.
 Aside from the Park’s postcard perfect façade, much of the Carson Valley’s heritage stems from this historic property, including the founding of the town of Minden.
 But what’s the story with the property and who was responsible for building such a magnificent estate?

 A FOUNDING FATHER OF THE CARSON VALLEY